maozgal/maozgal.github.io/motion_layout.md

 **Run your app**

-Run the app and tap the button - the views should animate back and forth, as expected.
+Run the app and tap the buttons - the views should animate back and forth, as expected.

 ## Attributes
 Duration: 5:00

-Click the following button to download the source code for this codelab:
+Click the following button to download the source code for this chapter:
   [Download Code Lab sources](https://github.com/maozgal/MotionLayout/archive/attributes.zip)

 *   Unzip the code and open the project.